bnoguchi/browser-require/README.md

 `browser-require` allows you to easily use CommonJS and NPM modules defined on the server in your browser.

+browser-require enables you to require both relative (local to your project) CommonJS modules as well as global NPM modules.

 ### Getting started
 To install:
     $ npm install browser-require